Constructive trust: Common intention constructive trusts

+The question of quantum must also be addressed.
+There is a presumption of equal sharing which can be rebutted if there was common intention to hold the property in different proportions.
+Following Stack v Dowden equity will look at the entire course of dealing and distribute ownership in the appropriate proportions.

 Actual, inferred and imputed intention

 If there is no evidence of actual intention, the courts will search of inferred or imputed intention.
 In Jones v Kernott the Supreme Court inferred intention to the parties.
 Therefore, imputed intention involves a lot more judicial discretion, whereas inferred intention is still supposed to be based on the conduct between the parties.

+This kind of trust is based on bargain between the claimant and the defendant, as opposed to aspects such as proprietary rights which are based on the word of the defendant to the claimant leading to their reliance on the word hence leading to detriment suffered by the claimant.

 Joint venture

 The focus here is the joint venture between the claimant and the defendant.
 For there to be a joint venture it would be unconscionable for the defendant to deny the other party's beneficial interest in the property.

 The three main requirements for a joint venture constructive trust are; (1) an arrangement or understanding between the parties; (2) reliance on that arrangement or understanding; and (3) an inconsistent act.

 Vendor under a specifically enforceable contract for sale

 The seller holds land on a constructive trust for the purchaser.
 However, this is limited.
 In Rayner v Preston the claimant had purchased a property from the defendant, but the house was then destroyed in the fire before they could move in.
 The defendant received a big payout from the insurance company and refused to give that money to the claimant.
 It was held that the claimant was not entitled to the payout because it was not the trust property, and because of the nature of the dispute, the trustee only had a low standard of care, particularly when you compare it to an express trustee.

 The purchaser also cannot transfer their beneficial interest before receiving legal title.